HLTAID013 Remote and Isolated First Aid | Pilbara, Kimberley, Regional WA | REACHAU

 Agricultural and Pastoral Workers

 Farmers, station staff, fencers, and contractors working alone or in small teams on properties where emergency services response is significantly delayed.
+Well suited to chemical, machinery, and animal-related trauma scenarios.

 National Park and Conservation Staff